MiranMustafa/AIN_HH_ACO/README.md

 ## Ant Colony Optimization (ACO) Solver

-The `ACOOptimizer` and `AntColonyOptimizer` classes implement Ant Colony Optimization (ACO) algorithms for refining solutions to the Book Scanning (library scheduling) problem.
-These solvers attempt to find an optimal or near-optimal order in which to sign up libraries, maximizing the total score of scanned books within the given time constraints.
+The `AntColonyOptimizer` class implements Ant Colony Optimization (ACO) algorithm for refining solutions to the Book Scanning (library scheduling) problem.
+This solver attempt to find an optimal or near-optimal order in which to sign up libraries, maximizing the total score of scanned books within the given time constraints.

 ### Key Features